thchr/Crystalline.jl/README.md

 If you find this package useful in your reseach, please cite our paper:

 - T. Christensen, H.C.
 Po, J.D.
-Joannopoulos, & M. Soljačić, *Location and Topology of the Fundamental Gap in Photonic Crystals*, [Phys.
+Joannopoulos, & M. Soljačić, *Location and topology of the fundamental gap in photonic crystals*, [Phys.
 Rev. X **12**, 021066 (2022)](https://doi.org/10.1103/PhysRevX.12.021066).

-In addition, please consider citing any earlier works explicitly referenced in the documentation of individual functions.
+In addition, please cite any earlier works explicitly referenced in the documentation of individual functions.

 [ci-status-img]:   https://github.com/thchr/Crystalline.jl/workflows/CI/badge.svg